-VGCC is a member institution of the American Association of Community and Junior Colleges and of the American Council on Education.
+VGCC is a member institution of the American Association of Community and Junior Colleges.

 ADMISSIONS

 ADMISSIONS

 Vance-Granville Community College adheres to the "open-door" policy as established by The North Carolina Department of Community Colleges and The State Board of Education.
 Specifically, The State Board recommends that all technical institutes and community colleges shall maintain an open-door admissions policy for all applicants who are high school graduates or high school leavers, 18 years of age or older.